 One of the most effective ways to learn a new successful practice and incorporate it into your daily life is to share it with others.
 This is about mentoring others.
 Use the LUTI model, which stands for “Learn it, Use it, Teach others, and Inspect it.”
-It represents an effective way to fully integrate new learning while changing personal behavior.
+Certainly, this represents an effective way to fully integrate new learning while changing personal behavior.

 Success Habit #4

 Make sure that your future avoids being doomed.
 Seize the future!
 Our current habits got us where we are now.
-If we don’t do things differently, we will experience the same results in the future.
+If we do not do things differently, we will experience the same results in the future.
 Small things done differently in strategic places creates major impact With our disruptive world, continuous improvement is a critical success factor for anyone.
 Finally, remember this, with these four success habits, “success is a state of being not a destination or journey.”

 Also, do you want more success in life?
 See this complimentary guide and assessment on habits of successful people: Success Practices Assessment and Guidebook.